 The 7th Edition of LIPFF 2022 is open for Films in any African native language with English subtitles made in Africa.
 The Festival accepts short films (3-40 minutes), Feature films (41> minutes), documentaries/docudramas, animation and student films (30> minutes).
 For student films, the name of the institution MUST be included.

-The Festival Theme is: Arts and Film for Social Change
+The Festival Theme for 2022 is: Film for Peace

 This year, the Festival will be a hybrid of both Physical and Online Activities namely: Film screenings.
 Workshops, Panel Discussions, Open Forums, Excursions and the Gala Awards Ceremony.